It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Vancouver’s old town is Gastown, a relatively untouched section of the city where it’s a step back in time with traditional buildings, roads now mixed with a hint of 21st century Vancouver.

-There aren’t a significant amount of things to do in Gastown other than to marvel in at what Vancouver used to look.
+There aren’t a significant amount of things to do in Gastown other than to marvel in at what Vancouver used to look like.

 Vancouver is known for its pop-up food stalls, local markets, and food trucks, so the chances of you getting hungry at any point during your stay in Vancouver is improbable.

 Vancouver has this thing about food trucks and oh my god it’s incredible!
-Throughout the week, there are many spots that food trucks will pop up giving you access to some of the best eats in British Colombia whether it be Indian, Chinese or Mexican, there are so many food trucks buzzing around the city that you’re sure to find something that makes you salivate!
+Throughout the week, there are many spots that food trucks will pop up giving you access to some of the best eats in British Columbia.
+Whether it be Indian, Chinese, Japanese, or Mexican, there are so many food trucks buzzing around the city that you’re sure to find something that makes you salivate!

 If food trucks aren’t your thing, Vancouver is sure to have you covered in an array of ways with an almost endless list of boutique beer bars to cafes and restaurants that give an optimal view of the stunning mountains that surround Vancouver.